Scanning electron microscopy showing bacteriophages on the surface of bacteria

 Light Microscopy

-Ligh microscopy can provide better (dont get it wrong, its relative) visibility of phages in solution and is commonly used for studying the behavior of phages in liquid cultures.
-Since most of the advanced microscopy are not well compatible with fluid environments.
-Scientist have tried to make stains for phages (this study used flagella stain) so that they can enhance visibility in light microscopy.
-Fluorescence microscopy uses a special filter to excite specific dyes in the specimen, resulting in a brightly colored image.
+Light microscopy can provide better (don’t get it wrong, it’s relative) visibility of phages in solution and is commonly used for studying the behaviour of phages and their hosts in liquid cultures.
+Since most of the advanced microscopy is not well compatible with fluid environments.
+Scientists have tried to make stains for phages (this study used flagella stain) so that they can enhance visibility in light microscopy.
+Fluorescence microscopy uses a special filter to excite specific dyes in the specimen, resulting in a brightly coloured image.
 This method is useful for identifying specific components of phages, such as viral proteins, but requires the use of fluorescent dyes and specialized equipment.

 Transmission Electron Microscopy (TEM)